 It is important to distinguish between ‘political repression’ and the normal workings of the legal system.

-In Australia, most activists who are arrested, charged and convicted are not targets of systematic political repression.
+In “Australia”, most activists who are arrested, charged and prosecuted (and possibly convicted) are not targets of systematic political repression.

-Government harassment of political activists clearly exists today, violating our fundamental democratic rights and creating a climate of fear and distrust that undermines our efforts to create political change.
+Government harassment of political activists clearly exists today.
+It violates our fundamental democratic rights and creates a climate of fear and distrust.
+It undermines our efforts to create political change.

-We have learnt from activists in highly repressive regimes that the goal of state terror is to isolate and separate social movements, and that in order to withstand such political harassment and violence, activists need to develop strong and resilient support networks.
+We have learnt from activists in highly repressive regimes that the goal of political repression is to isolate and separate social movements, and that in order to survive this, activists need to develop strong and resilient support networks.

 It is valuable to learn from the attacks on social justice movements in the United States of America that came to light during the 1960s.